MarcoBramini/connect-4-minmax-mtcs/README.md

 This repository contains an implementation of **MinMax** and **Monte Carlo Tree Search** solvers for Connect 4.

 The main method contains an example match between the two algorithms.
-They are configured to run the best match possible in a limited amount of time.
+They are configured to run the best match possible in a limited amount of time (from testing, each move can take maximum 50 seconds).
+A faster match can be obtained setting MTCS_MAX_ITER to 500 (or 1000).

 From the profiling, the most of the time spent is caused by the win checks, which could be better optimized (maybe a cache of all possible winning boards might help?).